phantasy-project/mpl4qt/docs/source/src/tut.rst

 ``designer`` is a user-friendly GUI application to help the developer to build UI painlessly, in a WYSIWYG way.
-The created UI file from ``designer`` is structured xml file, which could be parsed by Qt libraries to show the UI in the Qt applications, however, it is designed for both C++ and Python, so if you're working on the PyQt application, another command named ``pyuic5`` could be used to convert the UI file into Python module, which could be imported by
+The created UI file from ``designer`` is structured XML file, which could be parsed by Qt libraries to show the UI in the Qt applications, however, it is designed for both C++ and Python, so if you're working on the PyQt application, another command named ``pyuic5`` could be used to convert the UI file into Python module, which could be imported by